 As with any colloquialism, the rules of conversational usage for this phrase vary depending on the cultural and regional context in which it is employed.
 Similar to the use of language in Minneapolis or Texas, specific nuances and variations exist in Spanish usage.

 “Que te Folle un Pez” – “Get F*cked by a Fish!”

-You’ll, however, need some practice if you are to pronounce some of these words correctly, leave alone using them in a sentence.
+However, you’ll need some practice if you pronounce some of these words correctly, let alone use them in a sentence.

 It’s one of the funny swears in Spanish that makes my day.

 “Pendejo” – “Stupid”

 Yet another Spanish insult whose frequency of use is relatively high in Spain and Mexico.
 While we translate this word to English, it typically means “being stupid.”

 When you call someone a pendejo, you simply call them an imbecile or a moron.
 And although applied mostly as a curse word, it can also fit in a friendly conversation between friends.